iZeaoGamer/GalacticPE/major.md

 ## V2.0: The proxy and biggest update ever!

+## Information
+# This is the biggest update we've ever encountered ever!
+There's nothing like it.
+This update adds proxies, multiple servers support, many bug fixes, re-codes to a lot of plugins, and GUI's, proxy party and friends system, complete re-code to make all codes even better, many changes including: Online/Offline time, last seen changes, Client stats information, improvements, many bug fixes, start of SkyBlock Adventure Season 2, new servers such as: Anarchy, and OG OP Factions, SkyBlock Composter, and so 800+ more changes!

+# I can say, this update is the biggest we've ever had!
+Here's the new Network rebrand 2.0, the update you've all been waiting for!:

 - Added Friends and Party system globally.

 - Added Finding a player within the network.
 All staff will have /find <player>.